kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 continuously monitors information provided by the localization system to keep track of where the robot is relative to the path it is supposed to be following.
 The system will use this information to adjust wheel speeds in route to correct for the path variation as it occurs.

-The navigation system is also responsible for moving the robot away from the mining location temporarily.
-When control is given to the navigation system after digging for the first time, the system sends the necessary wheel commands to rotate the robot 90 degrees.
-This measurement does not need to be exact.
-The collection system will dump the mined BP-1 then the navigation system will resume control.
-The system uses the forward facing ASTRA camera to relocated the hole and the localization information to move the robot to its exact original mining position to continue digging.

 Collection-Deposition System